Skip to main content

 What should I expect during the procedure?

-Your practitioner lets you know what to expect during surgery.
+Your provider will educate and collaborate with you so you will know what to expect during surgery.
 They give you pre-surgery instructions, offer you a sedative before the procedure, and numb the treatment area, so you don’t experience pain.

-Your OB/GYN specialist uses operative laparoscopy, carbon dioxide laser excision procedures, and vaginal surgery for fibroids whenever possible.
+Your OB/GYN specialist will use operative laparoscopy, carbon dioxide laser excision procedures, and vaginal surgery for fibroids whenever possible.
 They might recommend:

 Hysterectomy